pycontribs/ruyaml/README.rst

   with smart column positioning
 - collection objects (when read in via RoundTripParser) have an ``lc`` property that contains line and column info ``lc.line`` and ``lc.col``
+- preservation of whitelines after block scalars.
+Contributed by Sam Thursfield.

 Round trip including comments
 =============================